minio/docs/source/reference/minio-mc.rst

 :mc-cmd:`mc` also includes an administration extension for managing MinIO deployments.
-See :mc-cmd:`mc admin` for more complete documentation.
+See :mc:`mc admin` for more complete documentation.

 .. _mc-configuration: